Through the office of Career Discovery and Planning, you can accomplish the following:

-The assistant director is certified to administer the Strong Interest Inventory Assessment.
+The director is certified to administer the Strong Interest Inventory Assessment.
 The Strong Inventory is one of the world’s most widely respected and frequently used career planning tools.
 This tool is particularly useful for the student who is trying to decide on a major or for the student who is exploring careers.
-The assessment is free and it’s a two-part process: meet with assistant director and take the assessment, then meet again at a later date to review the results of the assessment.
+The assessment is free and it’s a two-part process: meet with director and take the assessment, then meet again at a later date to review the results of the assessment.

 Why is career planning and professional development important?
 Graduate schools and employers want to see applicants who have experience outside the classroom that complements their academic achievements.
 Extracurricular activities, experiential learning, part-time or summer jobs, and overall career planning make them more competitive candidates.

 Unfortunately, some students don’t gain these experiences early enough, if at all.
 They find themselves at a disadvantage when they apply for jobs or seek higher education.
 Please invest in your professional development sooner rather than later.
 It’s never too early to prepare for success.

 Check out these career planning tools: